 The best innovation teams are also cognitively diverse.
 The Straight Talk survey is a helpful tool to assess the cognitive diversity of a team.
 It reveals the primary communication style for each individual, which influences how we think, prefer to work, and approach conflict.

 Bottom line: Most innovation happens at the incremental level by teams.
 Leadership support is the biggest enabler of innovation.
 Leaders must balance the fun and less fun behaviors of an innovation culture.
-The most innovative teams are cognitively diverse and psychological safe.
+The most innovative teams are cognitively diverse and psychologically safe.

 Download the PDF — The Innovation Checklist: Organizing for Innovation